-Storify (RIP) and Wakelet are platforms that can help - or have helped - archive abuse.
-This is very, very cool because it puts you in the driving seat when it comes to how your story is told, while still making it possible for you to share that story with the world.
+Storify is a useful platform to archive abuse, because it puts you in the driving seat when it comes to how your story is told, while still making it possible for you to share that story with the world.

-In February 2015, Sunitha Krishnan launched #shametherapist in response to viral rape videos that were doing the rounds on WhatsApp and text message.
-(It’s unfortunately becoming increasingly common for rapists to record their assault, and then use the threat of the video being made public as a means to silence survivors.)
-When Sunitha was personally directed to a couple of these clips, she edited them to blur out the bodies and faces of the victims and released them online on YouTube, Facebook, and Twitter.
+In February 2015, Sunitha Krishnan launched #shametherapist in response to viral rape videos that were doing the rounds on Whatsapp.
+It’s unfortunately increasingly common for rapists to record an assault and use the threat of the video being made public as a means to silence survivors.
+When Sunitha was anonymously sent nine of these videos, she edited them to blur out the bodies and faces of the victims and released them online on YouTube, Facebook and Twitter.

 I don’t believe in vendetta, but I think it’s time to use their own weapon on them.
 Technology can help rape survivors to tell their truth too.

 - Sunitha, in an interview with Women in the World